jitsi/lib-jitsi-meet/doc/API.md

    Note: This method is implemented only for the remote tracks.

 10. setAudioOutput(audioOutputDeviceId) - sets new audio output device for track's DOM elements.
 Video tracks are ignored.

+11. getDeviceId() - returns device ID associated with track (for local tracks only)

+12. isEnded() - returns true if track is ended

 Getting Started